nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 In the process of journeying through the internals of the scraper, we've tackled asyncio, HTTP requests/sessions, and SQLAlchemy database management.
-I don't claim to be an expert in web scraping, but I like to think my approach to this particular scenario was logically crafted and sufficiently modular to generalize to other web scraping challenges.
+I don't claim to be an expert on web scraping, but I like to think my approach to this particular scenario was logically crafted and sufficiently modular to generalize to other web scraping challenges.
 And, while the examination of the codebase didn't touch on every facet of functionality, I hope it had enough depth and breadth to be useful.
-Happy scraping and remember to scrape responsibly!
+Happy coding, and please scrape responsibly!

 [0]: {{< ref "2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-1.md" >}}
 [1]: https://realpython.com/async-io-python/